-Unless otherwise indicated or the context otherwise requires, references in this Proxy Statement to (i) "Prestige" refers to Prestige Cruises International S. de R.L. (formerly Prestige Cruises International, Inc.) and its consolidated subsidiaries, (ii) "Acquisition" refers to our acquisition of Prestige in November 2014, (iii) "Norwegian" refers to the Norwegian Cruise Line brand, (iv) "Oceania Cruises" refers to the Oceania Cruises brand, (v) and "Regent" refers to the Regent Seven Seas Cruises brand, (vi) "Annual Performance Incentive Adjusted NCC" means a non-GAAP metric calculated in the same manner as Adjusted Net Cruise Cost Excluding Fuel presented in the Company's Quarterly Reports on Form 10-Q and Annual Report on Form 10-K less the following: (a) costs related to advertising and promotions, (b) incremental costs associated with COVID-19 protocols, (c) commissions and displacement charges associated with cancelled voyages, (d) spoilage and inventory write-offs for voyages that may be cancelled after the date our Compensation Committee approved the metric, (e) costs associated with the resumption of voyages, (f) expenses related to financing activities included in general and administrative expense, (g) expenses related to retention incentives, (h) unscheduled dry-dock expenses that were not in the budget presented to our Compensation Committee when the metric was approved, (i) severance and termination expenses, (j) incremental costs associated with operating ships once revenue sailings resume and (k) other one-time adjustments in the Compensation Committee's discretion, (vii) "Adjusted ROIC" refers to an amount expressed as a percentage equal to (a) Adjusted EBITDA (as defined in our filings with the Securities and Exchange Commission) less Adjusted Depreciation and Amortization, divided by (b) the sum of total long-term debt and shareholders' equity, averaged for four quarters.
-Adjusted ROIC results are adjusted for: (a) fuel rates, foreign exchange, any acquisitions and the financing impact of vessels ordered after the grant date, (b) the direct and indirect impacts of natural disasters, pandemics, abnormal ship mechanical issues due to manufacturer's defect, strikes, government actions taken after the grant date, and other force majeure events, to the extent any of these categories impacts Adjusted EPS by 1% or more and (c) extraordinary items at our Compensation Committee's discretion, (viii) "Adjusted Depreciation and Amortization" refers to depreciation and amortization adjusted to exclude the amortization of intangible assets related to our acquisition of Prestige, (ix) "Adjusted EPS" refers to the Adjusted EPS reported in our filings with the Securities and Exchange Commission.
-Adjusted EPS results are adjusted for: (a) fuel rates, foreign exchange, any acquisitions and the financing impact of vessels ordered after the grant date, (b) the direct and indirect impacts of natural disasters, pandemics, abnormal ship mechanical issues due to manufacturer's defect, strikes, government actions taken after the grant date, and other force majeure events, to the extent any of these categories impacts Adjusted EPS by 1% or more and (c) extraordinary items at our Compensation
+Unless otherwise indicated or the context otherwise requires, references in this Proxy Statement to (i) "Prestige" refers to Prestige Cruises International S. de R.L. (formerly Prestige Cruises International, Inc.) and its consolidated subsidiaries, (ii) "Acquisition" refers to our acquisition of Prestige in November 2014, (iii) "Norwegian" or "NCL" refers to the Norwegian Cruise Line brand, (iv) "Oceania Cruises" or "OCI" refers to the Oceania Cruises brand, (v) and "Regent" or "RSSC" refers to the Regent Seven Seas Cruises brand, (vi) "Classification Society" refers to the American Bureau of Shipping, Nippon Kaiji Kyokai, Germanischer Lloyd, Lloyd's Register of Shipping, Bureau Verita, Det Norske Veritas or another internationally recognized classification society, (vii) "STI Adjusted Net Cruise Cost" refers to a non-GAAP financial metric calculated in the same manner as Adjusted Net Cruise Cost Excluding Fuel presented in our Annual and Quarterly Reports on Form 10-K/Q less the following: (a) costs related to advertising and promotions, (b) incremental costs associated with COVID-19 protocols, (c) commissions and displacement charges associated with cancelled voyages, (d) spoilage and inventory write-offs for voyages that were cancelled after the date the metrics were adopted by our Compensation Committee, (e) costs associated with the resumption of voyages, (f) expenses related to financing activities included in general and administrative expense, (g) expenses related to retention incentives, (h) unscheduled dry-dock expenses that were not in the plan presented to our Compensation Committee when the metrics were adopted, (i) severance and termination expenses, (j) expense changes created by deviations from the planned resumption timeline for vessels or assumed Load Factor as in effect on the date the metrics were adopted and (k) other one-time adjustments in our Compensation Committee's discretion, presented as a monthly average for 12 months ending December 31, 2022, (viii) "Adjusted EBITDA" refers to a non-GAAP metric calculated in the same manner as Adjusted EBITDA presented in our Company's Annual Report on Form 10-K less the following: (a) fuel rates, (b) foreign exchange rates, (c) acquisitions, and (d) other one-time adjustments in our Compensation Committee's discretion, (ix) "Adjusted EPS" refers Adjusted EPS reported in our Company's filings with the Securities and Exchange Commission.
+Adjusted EPS results are adjusted for: (a) fuel rates, (b) foreign exchange rates, (c) acquisitions, and (d) other one-time adjustments in our Compensation Committee's discretion, (x) "STI Adjusted Gross Margin" refers to total revenue, less: (a) total cruise operating expense and (b) ship depreciation, plus: (c) payroll and related, (d) fuel, (e) food, (f) other and (g) ship depreciation.
+Further adjustments will be made to exclude: (a) commissions and displacement charges associated with cancelled voyages, (b) impacts from unscheduled dry-docks that were not in the plan presented to our Compensation Committee at the time the metric was approved, (c) expense or revenue changes created by deviations from the planned resumption timeline for vessels as in effect at the time the metric was approved and (d) other one-time adjustments in our Compensation Committee's discretion, (xi) "Load Factor" refers to the ratio of Passenger Cruise Days to Capacity Days.
+Adjustments will be made for any decrease in Load Factor caused by legal restrictions on capacity imposed after the date the metric was approved, (xii) "Passenger"